Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Estimation strategies for count-valued ERGMs

 where the conditional probabilities in question are given by Eq.~\ref{eq:condprob} and~\ref{eq:condprob2}.
 Per Eq.~\ref{eq:condprob2}, these latter conditionals depend upon a sum over the possible edge states of products of two factors: one involves the ratio of the reference measure at the observed edge value versus its alternative values, and the other involves the exponentiated difference in sufficient statistics between the observed network and the same network with the focal edge taking on alternative values.
 For the former, we observe that (in the case of the Poissonian reference), we have

 while the latter is simply

 where $\Delta$ is the ``generalized'' changescore

 There is not, in general, a simple form for the sum of these terms over all $\ell$.
 However, we observe that the ratio of Eq.~\ref{eq:hrat} falls very rapidly (as roughly $\ell^{-\ell}$) for $\ell \gg y_{ij}$, and it is hence possible in practice to approximate the infinite sum by truncation.
-More generally, we recommend the following techniques for improving computational performance:
+More generally, we employ several techniques for improving computational performance, as described in the following subsections.